dotnet/docs/docs/framework/interop/default-marshalling-for-objects.md

 The wrapper classes are defined in the <xref:System.Runtime.InteropServices> namespace.

-### Marshaling the IConvertible Interface to Variant
+### Marshalling the IConvertible Interface to Variant

-Types other than those listed in the previous section can control how they are marshaled by implementing the <xref:System.IConvertible> interface.
+Types other than those listed in the previous section can control how they are marshalled by implementing the <xref:System.IConvertible> interface.
 If the object implements the **IConvertible** interface, the COM variant type is determined at run time by the value of the <xref:System.TypeCode> enumeration returned from the <xref:System.IConvertible.GetTypeCode%2A?displayProperty=nameWithType> method.

 The following table shows the possible values for the **TypeCode** enumeration and the corresponding COM variant type for each value.